-The purpose of the technical group of Computational Granular Simulation is to contribute to solving problems of powder in various industries by making use of the latest computer simulation.
-The group will pay attention to academic approach aimed to simulate powder behaviors which remain unsolved due to some difficulties.
-In addition to that, the group will enlighten industry fields such as food, drug, cosmetics etc. which have few experiences of computer simulation and enable them to improve product development and production process based on the simulation technology.
+The purpose of the Technical Group of Computational Granular Simulation is to contribute to industrial circles by solving problems of powder using the latest computer simulation technique.
+The group is interested in academic subjects aiming to simulate powder behaviors which remain unsolved so far due to some difficulties, but also interested in enlightenment activities .for industrial fields.
+The many fields such as food, drug, cosmetics etc. have had few experiences of computer simulation.
+This group tries to enable them to improve product development and production process based on the simulation technology.

 Current level of technology, trend and activities in future